 Schools or classes may publish web pages that present information about the school or class activities to the District web server upon approval from the campus principal or designee (campus Webmaster).
 The campus principal will designate the staff member responsible for managing the campus' web page.
 Teachers will be responsible for compliance with the District's Acceptable Use policies and the Web Publishing Guidelines in maintaining their class web pages.
-Any links from a school or class web page to sites outside the District's Acceptable Use policies and the Web Publishing Guidelines.
+Any links from a school or class web page to sites outside the District's computer system must also be in compliance with the District's Acceptable Use policies and the Web Publishing Guidelines.